Sam-Fenilto/Javascript-Programs/readme.md

-# Basic Javascript programs (Beginners)
+# Javascript programs (Beginners)
-This are the codes witten in my own way if you can able to optimize the lines then go for it :)
+This are the codes witten in my own way if you can able to optimize the lines then go for it :).
+You can add a switch case to run programs according to given number.
 </br>

 ## requirements:
 	Basic Javascript Programming Knowledge.